elastic/app-search-python/README.md

 > deprecating this client.
 >
 > This client will be compatible with all Enterprise Search 7.x releases, but will not be compatible with 8.x releases.
 Our development effort on this project will
 > be limited to bug fixes.
-All future enhancements will be focused on the Enterprise Search Ruby Client.
+All future enhancements will be focused on the Enterprise Search Python Client.
 >
 > Thank you! - Elastic